Helix128/BlobShadowBaker/README.md

  # Extra
  This asset also includes a shadow projector shader and a projector falloff texture.

+ # Known Issues

+ "An infinite import loop has been detected.
+The following Assets were imported multiple times, but no changes to them have been detected.
+Please check if any custom code is trying to import them" and "Could not create asset from Assets/Shadows/(your object).png: File could not be read"

+ This issue only happens the first time you try to bake a shadow.
+If there is no shadow texture at the Shadows folder,try again and it will bake correctly.

  # Future features (work in progress)

  -Custom shadow direction